yabellini/SitioAcademico/content/blog/2026-06-18-promoutils/index.md

 You will need an API token for this step.
 [You can get one following Slack instructions](https://docs.slack.dev/apis/web-api/#authentication).

-Once you have your token, store it securely with the package `keyring`.
+Once you have your token, store it securely with the package [keyring](https://cran.r-project.org/web/packages/keyring/index.html).
 You can use the function `key_set("Slack")`, and then paste the token in the popup window.
 You will access that token with `key_get("Slack")`

-After you have your token ready to use, we can make a call to the API and get the list of channels:
+After you have your token ready to use, we can make a call to the API and get the list of active (non archived) channels:

 ``` r
 library(httr2)